Multi-Family Sustainable Housing Infrastructure Program

 • Projects must include a minimum of 10% of the housing units rented at 30% of the median renter income level for the geographic area for at least 10 years, in line with CMHC’s Mortgage Loan Insurance Criteria program.

-• Projects that include a higher level of affordable housing involving at least 30% of the total units rented at less than 80% of median market for the geographic area may be eligible to apply for additional capital grants under a future Housing Accelerator Fund capital grant program or Tax Increment Financing programs.
+• Projects that include a higher level of affordable housing involving at least 30% of the total units rented at less than 80% of median market for the geographic area may be eligible to apply for additional capital grants under a potential future Housing Accelerator Fund capital grant program or Tax Increment Financing programs.

 Proposal selection process